moeketsisegalo/Code_Reviewer_Test/Section_C/README.md

 This is a simple program that converts numeric values to their word representations.

+## Prerequisites

+Before running the program, ensure that you have the following prerequisites installed on your system:

+Docker: Make sure you have Docker installed on your system.
+You can download and install Docker from the official website: https://www.docker.com/get-started
+Please note that the Dockerfile provided in the repository takes care of the necessary dependencies and ensures the correct version of .NET Core is used within the Docker container.
+Therefore, you don't need to separately install the .NET Core SDK on your system.
+Docker will handle the installation and configuration of the required runtime environments.

 ## How to Use

 1. Ensure that you have Docker installed on your system.